ninefu/Basic_Legal_Citation/report.md

 4. **Section 5: Project Progress**
 	- Change the second paragraph in section 2 and add a paragraph for iteration 3.
+	- Explain the pop-ups; add information about the tagging for search (maybe the HTML parser?).
-	- Explain the pop-ups, large tables were not implemented yet, and we didn't test the consistency of file generator (calibre)
+	- large tables were not implemented yet, and we didn't test the consistency of file generator (calibre)
 	- Update the Gantt Table and Gantt Chart
 	- The first part of the Gantt Chart has its dates cluttered together - fix that.
 	- Review of what've done since last iteration